OVERVIEW

 But for taxpayers who still owe tax on the April deadline, the consequences of filing late are a bit more severe.

-Beginning with the first day your tax return is late, the IRS will increase the amount you owe with monthly interest charges until you pay your tax debt in full.
+Beginning with the first day your tax return is late, the IRS will increase the amount you owe with interest charges until you pay your tax debt in full.

 In addition to interest, the IRS will charge you a monthly failure-to-file penalty that increases the tax you owe by 5 percent each month.
 The penalty continues to accrue for the shorter of five months or the date you eventually file the return but won’t exceed a maximum of 25 percent of your unpaid taxes.
+If your return is more than 60 days late, the minimum penalty for returns due in 2024 is the lesser of $485 or 100 percent of the underpayment.

-However, if you are subject to both penalties at the same time, the maximum penalty that you’ll pay for both is 5 percent.
+If you are subject to both penalties at the same time, the maximum penalty that you’ll pay for both is 5 percent.

 The best way to avoid paying a failure-to-file penalty is to file on time or to file an application for an automatic extension of time on Form 4868 by the original April filing deadline.